amitlamba/docs-und/docs/fundamentals/users.md

 mobile app details, etc.
 Once a user is known, all the information which was tracked while the user was unknown also gets automatically marked to the corresponding known user.
-All the information which is already tracked by you on your website or mobile app could also be added in some predefined fields or custom fields.
+All the information which is already tracked by you on your mobile app or website could also be added in some predefined fields or custom fields.

+> **Important :** Whenever an unknown user is tracked, all the information of unknown user, gets associated with the known user

 ## User Attributes